Active osmotic-like pressure on permeable inclusions: Effective Pressure on the Inclusion

 \subsection{Role of area fraction}

-Panels (a) and (b) in figure \ref{osmos} show the effective pressure on the rectangular inclusion for fixed width $L_2=10\sigma$ and different values of area fraction for active particles $\phi=0.1, 0.2$, respectively.
-The increase in the area fraction makes the overall magnitude of the effective pressure larger because the difference of active particle concentration between the interior and exterior regions increases.
-In the case of rectangular inclusion, concentration of active particles inside the inclusion can not reach a saturation value (even for $\phi=0.2$) because the area of inclusion is sufficiently large to encompass all active particles.
-Panels (c) and (d) in figure \ref{osmos} show the effective pressure exerted on the disklike inclusion of diameter $\sigma_c=10\sigma$ for $\phi=0.1$ and $0.2$, respectively.
-As seen, the absolute value of negative (inward) pressure increases by increasing $\phi$ from $0.1$ to $0.2$, and the positive pressure decreases.
-The latter is because at high $Pe_1$ and low $Pe_2$, active particle concentration inside the inclusion for $\phi=0.2$ (d) reaches the saturation value of $\phi_\text{hpc}=0.91$, leaving a relatively larger fraction of particles outside the inclusion; as a result, the difference in the interior and exterior concentrations becomes smaller in comparison with $\phi=0.1$ (c).
-In general, by increasing $\phi$, the effective pressure becomes stronger if both inside and outside the enclosure have enough `capacity' to incorporate all of active particles.
-This uptrend ends where the area fraction inside or outside the inclusion reaches the saturation value.
+Figures \ref{osmos}(a) and \ref{osmos}(b) display the rescaled effective pressure on a rectangular inclusion with fixed width $L_2=10\sigma$ and varying rescaled global average density of active particles $\bar{\rho}=\{0.128, 0.255\}$, corresponding to area fractions for active particles $\phi=\{0.1, 0.2\}$, respectively.
+The results illustrate that the rescaled effective pressure weakens as the global average density of active particles increases.
+The rescaled effective pressure is defined by Eq. (\ref{eq:pres}), which measures the pressure exerted on the inclusion divided by the global average density of active particles.
+In the case of interacting active particles, the magnitude of the rescaled effective pressure decreases as the density increases because the effective pressure grows with the density at a slower rate than the linear relation.
+Moreover, an increase in the area fraction enhances the overall magnitude of the effective pressure because the difference in the average density of active particles between the interior and exterior regions increases.
+However, in the case of a rectangular inclusion, the average density of active particles inside the inclusion cannot reach a saturation value, even for $\phi=0.2$, because the area of the inclusion is large enough to encompass all active particles.
+This is the reason for the increase in the density difference and in the overall magnitude of the effective pressure.